Doctor of Ministry

 Course Details

-• A Bachelor (Hons) degree or equivalent with results at Class II from the Sydney College of Divinity or an equivalent institution; OR
+• a Bachelor (Hons) degree or equivalent with results at Class II from the Sydney College of Divinity or an equivalent institution; OR

 English Language Requirements

-The Doctorate of Ministry is by coursework (20%) and research (80%).
+Doctor of Ministry by New Thesis: Coursework (20%) and Research (80%).

-• Some thesis topics may require competence in ancient and/or modern foreign languages or other relevant areas of knowledge such as statistics.
+Some thesis topics may require competence in ancient and/or modern foreign languages or other relevant areas of knowledge such as statistics.

 Knowledge

-• systematic and critical understanding of the chosen area of Christian Life and Ministry
+• systematic and critical understanding of the chosen area of Christian Life and Ministry;

-• mastery of a substantial body of knowledge at the frontier of knowledge in the field, including knowledge that constitutes an original contribution
+• mastery of a substantial body of knowledge at the frontier of knowledge in the field, including knowledge that constitutes an original contribution;

-• expert understanding of theories pertaining to the field
+• expert understanding of theories pertaining to the field;

-• substantial knowledge of research principles and methods applicable to the field
+• substantial knowledge of research principles and methods applicable to the field.

 Skills

-• expert and specialised cognitive, creative, and technical skills in the field of research, so that they are able independently and authoritatively to:
+Graduates will have expert and specialised cognitive, creative, and technical skills in the field of research, so that they are able independently and authoritatively to:

-• critically evaluate existing knowledge and ideas pertaining to the field of research
+• critically evaluate existing knowledge and ideas pertaining to the field of research;

-• systematically investigate and integrate other information potentially relevant to that field including potentially relevant theories
+• systematically investigate and integrate other information potentially relevant to that field including potentially relevant theories;

-• demonstrate and apply theoretical understanding of the field
+• demonstrate and apply theoretical understanding of the field;

-• develop or adapt research methodologies to extend existing understanding of the field
+• develop or adapt research methodologies to extend existing understanding of the field;

-• generate original knowledge in the field
+• generate original knowledge in the field;

-• communicate results of research cogently and appropriately to specialist and non-specialist audiences, using the English language competently and effectively for the purpose
+• communicate results of research cogently and appropriately to specialist and non-specialist audiences, using the English language competently and effectively for the purpose;

 Applications of Knowledge and Skills

-• plan and execute a coherent, significant and original piece of research with intellectual independence and authority
+• plan and execute a coherent, significant and original piece of research with intellectual independence and authority;

-• generate significant and original knowledge in the field
+• generate significant and original knowledge in the field;

-• contribute expertise to academic discourses in the field
+• contribute expertise to academic discourses in the field;

-• take initiatives, think creatively and make innovations in new situations and/or undertake further learning
+• take initiatives, think creatively and make innovations in new situations and/or undertake further learning;

-• assume full responsibility and accountability for personal outputs
+• assume full responsibility and accountability for personal outputs;

-• relate the skills gained to the professional practice of ministry
+• relate the skills gained to the professional practice of ministry;

-• engage in the formation of ministers
+• engage in the formation of ministers;

-• contribute to the professional development of ministry leaders
+• contribute to the professional development of ministry leaders;

 • assist ministers, including ministry leaders, to relate their theological awareness to the practical needs of people in the contemporary world.